chunlee-thong/flutter_boilerplate/README.md

 ### service

-- service provider class such as: ImagePickerService ,DialogService, NavigationService.....
+- service provider class such as: ImagePickerService, DialogService, NavigationService.....

 ### utils